Bunion Corrector Sleeve Design

 - You can also add bunion pads inside your shoes to help protect from painful shoe pressure.

 - Medication can help you cope with the pain and remain active.
 Please consult your doctor before beginning any medicines.

 - As a last resort, surgery can help when the situation is so bad that the pain severely affects your daily activities.

 Unfortunately, bunions are a progressive foot deformity that do not go away on their own.
 However, it is often possible to treat them effectively so that they don’t interfere with your usual activities.
 Splints, bunion sleeves, and shoe orthotics can gently push your toes back to reduce the progression, but they cannot reverse the situation.
 The only way to permanently correct a bunion deformity is through surgery.

 The most common treatment for bunions is pain relievers, cushioning pads, shoe orthotics, toe separators, and cold compresses.
 Sometimes an injection of cortisone into the bunion can reduce your pain, tenderness, and swelling.

 Do Bunion Correctors Work?

-Bunion correctors do work to reduce pain and halt the progression of your bunion.
+Customer feedback shows that using bunion correctors can help reduce pain and help slow the progression of bunions.
 However, they are a long-term, and gradual way to manage your discomfort and pain.
 Also, they will not fix the problem permanently.
-RiptGear® bunion corrector sleeves will gently push your big toe back into place and bring the joint into a straighter position.
-The attached toe separator will keep it properly aligned and halt the progression of your bunion.
+RiptGear® bunion corrector sleeves will gently push your big toe towards its proper positioning and straighten the joint.
+The attached toe separator will keep your toe more properly aligned which can help halt the progression of your bunion.

 10 Tips to Stop Bunion Pain